 Development processing time is relatively short and expeditious due to a one-stop counter, streamlined procedures, and concurrent processing.
 Single-family units are ministerially approved.
-Any development of four or more units located on Western, Redondo Beach Boulevard, and Rosecrans, and any development that needs any other discretionary permit (i.e., map, General Plan amendment, zone change) requires a site plan review.
+Any development of four or more units or projects located on Western, Redondo Beach Boulevard, and Rosecrans, and any development that needs any other discretionary permit (i.e., map, General Plan amendment, zone change) requires a site plan review.
 Administrative projects generally require only one hearing before the Planning Commission.
-However, the City Council has requested review of many residential projects, requiring an additional public hearings.
-The City has recently amended its call for review procedures to require two councilmembers to call a project for review.
-Housing projects that do not require legislative actions and meet development standards have not been rejected.
+However, the City Council has requested review of many residential projects, requiring an additional public hearing.